feldera/feldera/docs/docs/demos/time-series-enrich.md

    }
 ```

-We wish to use DBSP to join the two tables on credit card number, so
+We wish to use Feldera Platform to join the two tables on credit card number, so
 that each transaction can be associated with information about the
 purchaser.
-In DBSP, this can be implemented with a SQL program with a
+In Feldera Platform, this can be implemented with a SQL program with a
 view that joins the tables on `cc_num`.

 The demo includes this example.
 To see the SQL for these tables and
-views, start the DBSP demo, visit <http://localhost:8085/>, click on
+views, start the Feldera Platform demo, visit <http://localhost:8085/>, click on
 Existing Programs in the sidebar, and then click on the pencil icon
 next to Time Series Enrichment.
 It shows a SQL program with a `CREATE
 TABLE` command for each table and a `CREATE VIEW` command for the